5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 - [**zxystd**](https://github.com/zxystd/BrcmPatchRAM) for Sonoma-compatible BrcmPatchRAM kext
 - **Special Thx to**:
 	- [1Revenger1](https://github.com/1Revenger1/) for VoodooRMI and fixing issues with the TrackPad
-	-  deeveedee for advice when trying to modify the framebuffer patch to work my external monitor.
+	-  deeveedee for advice when trying to optimize the framebuffer patch for connecting to my external display.
 - **T490 OpenCore Repos** used for referencing and ACPI hotfixes:
 	- [yusifsalam](https://github.com/yusifsalam/t490-macos)
 	- [Krissh-C ](https://github.com/Krissh-C)